adobe/griffon-plugin-bridge/README.md

 ##### receiveValidation

 The parent (Project Griffon UI) calls receiveValidation when the validation plugins have been executed.
 The payload will contain an object of results each keyed by the namespace of the plugin.
-Each result will have the following payload:
+Each result will have a payload similar to the following:

 ```
 {
-  "message": "All your base are belong to us",
-  "errors": ["uuid1", "uuid2"], // list of event uuids where a problem was discovered
+  "category": "Adobe Analytics"
+  "description": "Validates each analytics event has post-processed data."
+  "displayName": "Adobe Analytics Post-Processed Data"
+  "level": "off"
+  "namespace": "adobe-analytics-post-processed"
+  "results": {
+    "message": "Valid!
+All Analytics events have post-processed data!",
+    "events": [],
+    "result": "matched"
+  }
 }
 ```